THE LEGAL PROCEEDINGS OF A DIVORCE ARE CHALLENGING

 Taking the First Step With a OHIO Divorce Attorney

-When terminating the marriage enters into the thoughts and discussions of a relationship, it is important to seek legal representation with an experienced divorce lawyer early to ensure that you know your rights, risks, and options.
-Developing a legal strategy, both defensive and offensive, is key to protecting your interests and limiting potential consequences should your spouse seek to take vindictive or selfish actions.
-Choosing an Ohio divorce attorney with experience, knowledge, and compassion can make all the difference in experiencing a divorce proceeding that is smooth and satisfactory to both parties.
+When terminating the marriage enters the thoughts and discussions of a relationship, it is important to seek legal representation with an experienced divorce lawyer early.
+From the start, you need to ensure that you know your rights, risks, and options.
+Developing a legal strategy is key to protecting your interests and limiting potential consequences should your spouse seek to take vindictive or selfish actions.
+Choosing an Ohio divorce attorney with experience, knowledge, and compassion can make all the difference during a divorce proceeding, ensuring a smooth and satisfactory result.

 Contested Versus Uncontested Divorce

 A divorce can be contested or uncontested.
 When the spouses reach an agreement as to all aspects of their divorce (grounds, finances, spousal support, property, and child-related issues), then the divorce is considered uncontested.
 Some divorces become uncontested very early in the litigation and others become uncontested right before or during the trial.
 Most divorces become uncontested at some point prior to trial.
-The agreement is written and presented to the judge for approval at an uncontested final divorce hearing eliminating the need for a trial.
-Trolinger Law Offices, LLC provides sophisticated and professional divorce attorneys to get our clients the best possible results through effective negotiation.
+The agreement is written and presented to the judge for approval at an uncontested final divorce hearing, eliminating the need for a trial.
+Trolinger Law Offices provides experienced divorce attorneys to get our clients the best possible results.

-If the spouses are unable to reach an agreement on all issues, then the divorce will result in a contested trial before a judge or magistrate on unresolved issues.
+If the spouses are unable to reach an agreement on all issues, then the divorce will result in a contested trial before a judge or magistrate.
 Evidence regarding your child-related or financial matters is presented to a judge or magistrate for their consideration.
 The judge or magistrate then issues their decision establishing the terms upon which your marriage is terminated.
-Trolinger Law Offices, LLC has experience in trying contested divorces.
-If you are anticipating being involved in a contested divorce, schedule your consultation with one of our divorce attorneys today.

 HOW LONG DOES A DIVORCE TAKE WITH A OHIO DIVORCE ATTORNEY?